0xUb1k/0xUb1k.github.io/src/content/posts/babyheap/index.md

 When `malloc()` is called, generally, a memory address to the heap is returned, this address points to the user data of a struct, the sections above contain important metadata.
 We like to call this memory areas chunks.

 ![](./images/writeup-002.webp)

+**From now one we will consider the header part of the chunk, so it’s size becomes 0x40 instead of 0x30.**
 Looking at the chunks header, we notice a few significant fields: The size field stores the amount of bytes that divide this chunk from the next one, yet nothing stops us from writing more bytes than the amount specified in the size field.
 Another interesting part is the P flag, if `prev_used` is set, free() knows that the previous chunk is currently allocated, if the flag isn't set, the allocator could try to fuse together the two chunks to create a bigger one.

 ## The bins

-When a chunk is freed, from `LIBC-2.26` onwards the allocator first tries to place its _user data_ address as the first element of a per-size-class singly linked list called the **tcache**, which can hold up to 7 elements in every class of max 0x410 bytes of size.
+When a chunk is freed, from `LIBC-2.26` onwards the deallocator first tries to place an address pointing to the user data as the first element of a per-size-class singly linked list called the **tcache**, which can hold up to 7 elements in every class of max 0x410 bytes of size.

 In the free operation, the first 0x10 bytes of the user data are overwritten with a pointer to the next chunk in the list (fd) and a random value called tcache key used to prevent double frees (not to be confused with the tcache **mangling** key explained later in this chapter).
 This means that when a freed chunk is read, you won't read the content it stored before but a pointer to a previously freed chunk or, if this is the first freed chunk, a null pointer.